-The Lost Daughters, Bolster's second Sally Jean Chalmers mystery, was published by Reck House Press in September 2011 and chosen as a crime fiction finalist in the 2012 Maine Literary Awards competition.
+The Lost Daughters, Bolster's second book in the Sally Jean Chalmers Editorial Mysteries, was published by Reck House Press in September 2011 and chosen as a crime fiction finalist in the 2012 Maine Literary Awards competition.
 In this book, Sally loves her freelance job editing a historic diary in Portland, Maine.
 But Fanny Justin’s diary isn’t just a vivid record of Portland life at the turn of the twentieth century; it’s also a clue to long-suppressed family secrets.
-And when the diary’s owner, Fanny’s great grand-daughter, gets murdered, the police turn their attention to their most logical suspect: Sally Jean Chalmers.
+And when the diary’s owner, Fanny’s great-granddaughter, gets murdered, the police turn their attention to their most logical suspect: Sally Jean Chalmers.

 Janis Bolster grew up in Maine and moved back, this time to the coast, more than a dozen years ago.
 She lives with incomplete renovations and several animals, most of whom don't blow across the floor when a window finally gets wrenched open.

 Kitty's immigration card dropped to the floor, but I gave it only half a glance.
 What got all my attention was the notebook that fell out at my feet.